 On October 4, 2021, PT Hillview entered into a loan agreement with Ladder Capital Finance in the amount of \$17,500,000.
 The annual interest rate was equal to the greater of (i) a floating rate of interest equal to 5.5% plus LIBOR, and (ii) 5.75%.
 The loan was obtained to finance the acquisition of Hollywood Apartments.
-The loan is secured by Hollywood Apartments and has an initial maturity date of October 6, 2023, which can be extended for two successive 12-month terms (the "Maturity Date").
-On August 14, 2023, PT Hillview exercised the first extension option to extend the term of the loan to October 6, 2024.
+The loan matures on October 6, 2023 and can be extended for two successive 12 month terms (the "Maturity Date") and is secured by the Hollywood Apartments.
 The loan requires interest-only monthly payments with the principal balance due at maturity date.
 Interest is due based on a 360-day amortization period.
-The outstanding balances as of June 30, 2024 and 2023 was \$17,500,000, which is disclosed as a part of the mortgage notes payable in the consolidated balance sheets.
+The outstanding balances as of June 30, 2023, and June 30, 2022, were \$17,500,000 and \$16,804,689, respectively, which is disclosed as a part of the mortgage notes payable in the consolidated balance sheets.
 PT Hillview also entered into an interest rate cap agreement on October 4, 2021, as required by the lender.
-The interest rate cap agreement was revised on September 29, 2023.
 We have not recorded the fair value and the changes in the fair value of the contract in our consolidated financial statements as the amounts were insignificant to our consolidated financial statements.